drpatrik/combatris/README.md

 - [ ] Configure which joystick to use (if many available)
 - [ ] Move joystick mapping and other settings to a config-file
 - [ ] Auto discovery of broadcast address (e.g. 192.168.1.255)
-- [ ] Make the network protocol more robust (multicast / ack)
-- [ ] Wait for all in State waiting to get to Play before starting the game

 **Keyboard Commands**